qexat/garnet/gt/README.md

+This dir contains random test programs.

-Subdirectories contain prototype stuff for a vestigial stdlib.
+Subdirectories contain prototype files for a vestigial stdlib.

 See https://todo.sr.ht/~icefox/garnet/9 for design notes and discussion.